istio/istio.io/content/en/docs/tutorial/microservices-istio/prereq/index.md

 {{< boilerplate work-in-progress >}}

 For this tutorial you need a Kubernetes cluster with a namespace for the tutorial's modules and a local computer to run the commands.
-If you are participating in a guided workshop and the instructors provide the cluster, let them handle the Kubernetes cluster prerequisites, and you can skip ahead to setup your local computer.
+If you have your own cluster, ensure your cluster satisfies the prerequisites.

-If you want to proceed using your own cluster, ensure your cluster satisfies the prerequisites for the cluster as well.
+If you are in a workshop and the instructors provide a cluster, let them handle the cluster prerequisites, while you skip ahead to setup your local computer.

 ## Kubernetes cluster